Query Fanout Estimator

 2. Estimate fanout for your prompt using an LLM

-Next, the agent uses a model configured specifically to “think like” an Answer Engine’s retrieval layer:
+Next, the node uses a model configured specifically to “think like” an Answer Engine’s retrieval layer:

 • It receives: